Is sauerkraut perishable or not? How can you tell if sauerkraut has gone bad and whether or not it is safe to eat?

 Is sauerkraut freezable?

-Sauerkraut may be frozen and kept for virtually endless periods of time if done correctly.
+Sauerkraut may be frozen and kept for virtually endless periods if done correctly.

 - Freeze sauerkraut in little batches: Rather than a huge batch, freeze in small batches in the same bag or container.
 It should be portioned up into single-serving sizes.
 This will aid in the defrosting procedure.

-- Make use of bags: If the sauerkraut is in a jar, move it to a freezer-safe plastic bag or container.
+- Use bags: If the sauerkraut is in a jar, move it to a freezer-safe plastic bag or container.

 - Reduce the amount of liquid used: When the sauerkraut is thawed out, reducing the liquids helps to keep the vegetable’s quality.

-- Microwave it to defrost it: Place it in the microwave and heat for 10-20 seconds at a time until it has defrosted.
+- Microwave it to defrost it: Place it in the microwave and heat for 10-20 seconds until it has defrosted.
 If you follow this method, you should utilize the sauerkraut right away.

 - On the counter: Place the sauerkraut box on the counter for a few hours, depending on how big the bag is.